osu-eesc/cms-docs/user-guide/docs/getting-started.md

 ## Roles and Responsibilities

-It is helpful in knowing not only your Drupal groups, but the roles of all the people involved in the OSU Extension digital content and engagement strategy.
+It is helpful in knowing not only your Drupal groups, but the roles of all the people involved in OSU Extension's digital strategy.
 This can show you where to get support.
-Current responsibilities have focused on the Extension website, although it is just a piece of the long-range plans.
+Current responsibilities have focused on the Extension website, although it is just a piece of the long-term plans.

 ![Group Types Venn Diagram](images/roles-diagram.png)

 **Everyone in Extension**

-  - Engage with and contribute to at least one content team or program or office group
+  - Engage with and contribute to at least one content team, program group, or office group.
-  - Ensure your web profile is updated, add a headshot photo, and select expertise
+  - Ensure your profile on the website is up to date, including a headshot photo and expertise.
-  - Provide information requested to begin development of the customer relationship management system
+  - Provide requested information to begin development of the customer relationship management system.

 **Program Area Leaders and Regional Directors**

-  - Establish process and calendar for creation/management of content
+  - Establish process and calendar for creation/management of content.
-  - Help the Digital Content and Engagement (DCE) team establish metrics necessary to maintain progress and align with current OSU Strategic Plan
+  - Help the Navigator team establish metrics necessary to maintain progress and align with current OSU Strategic Plan.
-  - Work with content strategist to establish governance plans
+  - Work with the content strategist to establish governance plans.
-  - Ensure supervised faculty are engaged and actively participating in at least one content team
+  - Ensure supervised faculty are engaged and actively participating in at least one website group.
-  - Begin planning for use of customer relationship management system to meet specific program goals
+  - Begin planning for use of a customer relationship management system to meet specific program goals.

 **Team Leader or Group Coordinator**

-  - Establish team or group role assignments
+  - Establish team or group role assignments.
-  - Review website changes, content updates, and new features as they are rolled out and communicate to team or group members
+  - Review website changes, content updates, and new features as they are rolled out and communicate to team or group members.
-  - Establish a content plan with the support of the content strategist
+  - Establish a content plan with the support of the content strategist.
-  - Coordinate who will do entry in the team or group and establish a process
+  - Coordinate who will do entry in the team or group and establish a process.
-  - Ensure faculty and staff on related Extension website pages are up to date
+  - Ensure faculty and staff on related Extension website pages are up to date.

 **Team or Group Members**

-- Contribute to your team&#39;s content plan or group&#39;s assignments
+- Contribute to your team's content plan or group's assignments.
-- Add relevant content to the website; fill in gaps
+- Add relevant content to the website; fill in gaps.
-- Increase findability of content by monitoring and revising tags
+- Increase findability of content by entering, monitoring, and revising tags.
-- Improve readability and review accuracy of existing content
+- Improve readability and review accuracy of existing content.

 Learn more about these [Primary Roles and Responsibilities](primary-roles.md)